Pinterest Hidden Image

 Pin

-Step 5: Crumble the pecan streusel on top of the batter in an even layer.
-Bring it all the way to the edges so that every part of the cake is covered.
-Then bake!
+Step 5: Crumble the streusel topping over the batter in an even layer.
+Cover the entire surface of the loaf, then bake!

 Pin